-Tate Technology, LLC™ was founded as a technology think-tank licensing company with multiple filed patents, along with more patents being written – all specific to sports safety technology.
-“Coil Sports Safety Technology™” addresses impact force at the point of “compression” versus at “tension” where liner systems reside, and since our family sold Riddell in 1976, the manufacturers pursued “material science” predominantly in the liners to try to reduce linear and rotational concussive forces.
+Tate Technology, LLC™ was founded as a technology think-tank licensing company with multiple filed patents, along with more patents being written – specific to helmetry and soft headwear safety across all sports – also for military, industrial & construction, police helmetry and safety gear.
+“Advanced Concussion Technology™” addresses impact force at the point of “compression” versus at “tension” where liner systems reside, and since our family sold Riddell in 1976, the manufacturers pursued “material science” predominantly in the liners to try to reduce linear and rotational concussive forces.
 Material science, whether it is carbon fiber, Kevlar, foam, air, fluid displacement “cushion,” “absorb,” but do not energy attenuate – neither the core molecular structure or chemical composition, nor base physics of these materials structurally accommodates energy attenuation.

 The coil process works to “energy attenuate” in a multidimensional, structural “coil” “ring” system using enhanced impact reflection and other control characteristics, and the mechanism primarily is “dissipation” then “attenuation” of the impact energy waveform through “waveform mediation.
 This is accomplished by mechanical energy transfer from the bulk filler material (i.e. the helmet shell) into the network of interconnected rings, which are mechanically correlated/embedded in the helmet shell itself transforming compression into “rarefaction” in the system of rings.
 The “coils,” continuously linked as a contiguous unit, or as concentric rings, are designed to transfer and dissipate the small to significant impact energy waveforms.